lonekorean/wordpress-export-to-markdown/README.md

 npx wordpress-export-to-markdown
 ```

-Or you can clone and run (this makes repeated runs faster and allows you to tinker with the code).
-After cloning this repo, open your terminal to the package's directory and run:
+Or you can clone this repo, then from within the repo's directory, install and run:

 ```
 npm install && node index.js
 ```

-Either way you run it, the script will start the wizard.
+Either way, the script will start a wizard to configure your options.
 Answer the questions and off you go!

 ## Command Line

-The wizard makes it easy to configure your options, but you can also do so via the command line if you want.
+Options can also be configured via the command line.
+The wizard will skip asking about any such options.
 For example, the following will give you [Jekyll](https://jekyllrb.com/)-style output in terms of folder structure and filenames.

 Using `npx`: